mikeyjkmo/vm_allocation/README.md

 # VM Server Allocation

 This is basic CLI for allocating VMs to physical servers.
+It uses “best fit” approximation algorithm to compute the required amount of physical servers and the allocation of virtual machines to physical servers.

 ## Requirements